HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 perhaps if we organized things better, maybe if we had abstracted the right abstractions, _then_ we would enjoy working with our CSS.

-But it turns out that large CSS codebases are pretty much universally feared and reviled by the very people who created them, no matter how competent they are.
+But it turns out that large CSS codebases are pretty much universally dreaded and feared by the very people who created them, no matter how competent they are.

 Case in point: If anyone knows what they're doing with digital design, it's the people at [_The